ms/buildtogether.tech/errors/index.md

 > --- <span i="Pratchett, Terry">Terry Pratchett</span>

 We are imperfect people living in an imperfect world.
-People will misunderstand how to use our programs, and even if we test thoroughly as described in <span x="testing"/>, those programs will probably still contain bugs.
-We should therefore plan from the start to detect and handle errors.
+People will misunderstand how to use our programs, and even if we test thoroughly as described in
+<a section="testing"/>, those programs will probably still contain bugs.
+We should
+therefore plan from the start to detect and handle errors.

 ## Handling Errors